green-fox-academy/myfirstapp-syllabus/week02/exercises/event-listeners-with-logic.md

 ## Exercise 2 (Optional)

-- Now you previous application changes the buttons' colors whenever the input vale has changed and you clicked on the last button
+- Now your previous application changes the buttons' color whenever the input vale has changed and you clicked on the last button
-- Change the behavior and by ignoring all the clicks after the first one.
+- Change the behavior by ignoring all the clicks after the first one.
 So even if the input has changed, keep the previous color if it has already changed once.